terryp/metalgif/ideas.md

 ## Motley Crue

-- Girls, Girls, Girls
+- Girls, Girls, Girls / COMPLETE
     - http://www.youtube.com/watch?v=d2XdmyBtCRQ
         - 2:52 to 2:54
         - 3:15 to 3:16
         - 3:24 to 3:25
         - 3:54 to 3:56

-- Looks That Kill
+- Looks That Kill / COMPLETE
     - http://www.youtube.com/watch?v=tXRC5UPWDk4
         - :10 to :12
         - :46 to :49